emptynick/voyager-bread/docs/core-concepts/validation.md

 ![](../.gitbook/assets/validation-input.jpg)

-And enter the rule, for example `min:50` and a message to it.
+Click `Add Rule` and enter the rule, for example `min:10` and a message to it.
 Messages are translatable.
 Just click the locale and enter the message in that language.

+You can find a full list of available validation rules in the [https://laravel.com/docs/validation#available-validation-rules](Laravel documentation)!

 ## Validating translatable fields